yodrew/yodrew.github.io/_pages/format.md

 The typical 7-day retreat of the Czechs may be why they avoid the injury of over-loss of false capacity despite deficiencies in their operations.
 Their wisdom in this can safeguard us, too, until we can organize standard 9-day and medium retreats.

 **Problems:** Supplies might run out.
 The supporter might get tired or need to go out.
-These have three solutions.
+Here are solutions:

 - planning: think of contingencies.
 Buy extra stuff: food, spare heater, fan.
 Whatever might break or run out.
 - help: